Fun Car Games

 The City Game

-Go through the alphabet naming cities.
-Atlanta, Burlington, Chicago, Denver.
+Go through the alphabet, naming cities.
+For example, Atlanta, Burlington, Chicago, Denver.
 When someone misses a city or a letter, time to start again!
 This is another game you can change up, instead of cities try naming foods, countries, authors, illustrators, ice cream flavors, etc.

 Name The Color